davidbhr/CompactionAnalyzer/README.md

 ## Tutorial

-The script 'CompactionAnalysis.py' within the turorial folder might be good to start to get familiar with the analyis.
+The script 'CompactionAnalysis.py' within the turorial folder might be good start to get familiar with the analyis.

 First we import all of the necessary functions using